TimeMaster18/Project-Rechained/README.md

 ### Coming Next
-- Consumables, Traits and Trap Parts
+- Traits and Trap Parts
 - Save multiple loadouts with names
 - Share loadouts with other players
 - P2P (Peer-to-peer) Multiplayer